MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - Apps from software vendors and developers that use the [Microsoft Information Protection SDK](https://docs.microsoft.com/information-protection/develop/overview).

 ##### Services that currently support unified labeling include:

+- Power BI (in preview)

+- Office Online and Outlook on the web

+- SharePoint Online

 - Microsoft Defender Advanced Threat Protection